huyhoang167/HSmartHome/README.md

 - Sensor node uses Wifi and MQTT protocol to connect to Adafruit Server for sending and receiving data
 - Python GateWay connects and sends data to database on Firebase

-Details of all functions on this system are in the report
+Details of all functions of this system are in the report

 Report: [hsmarthome_project](https://github.com/huyhoang167/HSmartHome/files/11423433/DADN_222.pdf)

+Slide and video demo for presentation: [Slide](https://www.canva.com/design/DAFhOgqgBv0/VrHIPWUo3ZhszNwnOGH4hA/watch?utm_content=DAFhOgqgBv0&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)